Bin Roye: Plot

 The film starts by introducing Saba Shafiq and Irtaza's relationship.
 Saba, a lively and bubbly young girl, is hopelessly in love with Irtaza, and he treats her like his best friend.
 Saba assumes that they both will get married and also shares this with her grandmother.
 Irtaza is shown to deeply care for Saba and always puts her demands above everything else, coddles her, pampers her, doesn’t want to see her upset, wins games for her and shows her a lot of affection.

 Irtaza then leaves for the US for two years, where he meets Saman Shafiq, his cousin, and falls in love with her.
 Saman is Saba's elder sister, and she was given to her uncle and aunt as a child.
 Saman's foster parents die when a plane headed for Germany crashes, and Irtaza brings her back to Pakistan.
 Upon learning that she has an elder sister, Saba is at first overjoyed, but her happiness quickly turns to disdain when she learns that Irtaza and Saman are in love and are to be married.

 Later, Irtaza and Saman come to Karachi with their son Maaz.
 On Maaz's birthday, Saman plans to get a birthday cake and some flowers for her mother.
 However, tragedy occurs as Saman is hit by a car in front of Saba (who once prayed to God that Saman should die, because she wanted to marry Irtaza and hated the fact that her sister was marrying him).
 Saman dies on the way to the hospital.
 Before dying, she whispers in Saba's ears that both Irtaza and Maaz are now Saba's.
 Meanwhile, as Maaz is a child in need of a mother's love, Saba's grandmother suggests to her parents that she should marry Irtaza.
 Saba doesn't agree, and says yes to marrying someone else.
 On her wedding day Irtaza finds out that Saba's family is unaware that the man she's marrying is already married and has a son.
 Irtaza gets very angry and confronts Saba, who cries and tells him that it's too late to stop the wedding now since they are actually at the wedding.
 However, Irtaza drags her to their family and tells them the truth.
 Their family is shocked and they decide Saba should not marry that guy.
 Then, to the surprise of everyone present, Irtaza announces that he will marry Saba.
-Saba has a difficult time accepting her marriage and was in trauma that she might be the cause of Saman's death, but after a dramatic turn of events finally Irtaza came to know the whole story and recognized the love of Saba, and declares his love for her.
+Saba has a difficult time accepting her marriage and was in trauma that she might be the cause of Saman's death, but after a dramatic turn of events, Irtaza finally came to know the whole story and recognized the love of Saba, and declares his love for her.
 The movie ends with Irtaza and Saba together at last.